 The war for talent has become the status quo and we know this is unlikely to change over the coming decade.
 According to the Office for National Statistics, unemployment in the UK is now the highest since records began in 1971.
 With this figure creeping up in most developed countries, firms are having to be more creative and deliberate than ever before, ensuring they proactively engage their staff at all levels.
 To replace them takes time, resources and of course money – but also impacts engagement and delivery and therefore the bottom line, and that is if you can find the right person at all.

-Retaining talent and developing them within the organisation is therefore the smartest solution – and firms are becoming increasingly astute as to how to do this well.
+Retaining talent and developing them within the organization is, therefore, the smartest solution – and firms are becoming increasingly astute as to how to do this well.
 But sometimes people leave for reasons beyond the control of the company.

 Therefore, our next best option is engaging with and attracting the top talent you have already invested in to bring their learning and experience back to the firm.
-Alumni hiring in some parts of the world is thought of as the practise of helping those who went to the same college or school as you did, (and as an aside this doesn’t do much for diversity efforts).
-But what about the alumni of your organisation?
+Alumni hiring in some parts of the world is thought of as the practice of helping those who went to the same college or school as you did, (and as an aside, this doesn’t do much for diversity efforts).
+But what about the alumni of your organization?

 In addition, people are moving companies more than ever before, and as they do so, they gather insights and experiences from different environments, as well as working practices that can all help build a better version of our own firms when they return and share.
 But how do you stay in touch?
 How do you keep track of their skills so that you know where they are and can bring them back when needed?